marthakatharina/shopping-list/README.md

 # Shopping List

+No fuss - just a reusable digital notes paper!

+---

 You can use the web app on your mobile phone by adding it to your home screen.

 Try it on <a href="https://marthakatharina.github.io/shopping-list/" target="_blank">GitHub Pages</a>